sydney-machine-learning/COVID19-antivaccine-sentimentanalysis/README.md

 # Vaccine Sentiment Classification using BERT model and Glove Embeddings

 ## Project Overview
 This project aims to classify vaccine sentiments using BERT and GloVe embeddings.
-The dataset used for this project is the "Global COVID-19 Twitter dataset," which contains tweets from Australia, India, Brazil, Indonesia and the Japan.
+The dataset used for this project is the "Global COVID-19 Twitter dataset," which contains tweets from Australia, India, Brazil, Indonesia, Japan, USA and UK.

 ## Dataset
 The project utilizes the dataset from Kaggle: